NeuRRoLab/motorlearningapp/README.md

 # Breaking the Barriers to Designing Online Experiments: A Novel Open-Source Platform for Supporting Procedural Skill Learning Experiments<!-- omit in toc -->

-This repository contains a web application that provides researchers in the motor learning field with a way of creating and monitoring sequential finger-tapping experiments very easily.
+This repository contains a web application that provides researchers in the motor learning field with a way of creating and monitoring sequential finger-tapping experiments very easily, without any coding experience required.
 Researchers can create a new user profile, set up an experiment by selecting from a set of options, and then distribute the experiment as needed by just sending a link.
 Participants will be able to do the experiments from their own personal computers.
 Researchers can then track an experiment responses and download the participants data in a processing-friendly format.
 We hope that this tool allows researchers in the motor learning field to quickly test hypotheses without the hassle of having to bring subjects into a laboratory.

 The web app is accessible at https://experiments.neurro-lab.engin.umich.edu/, and an example experiment is available [here](TODO).
 Go to [How to use](#how-to-use) for a guide on how to use the platform.